krazeemonkee/itslikesoup-anytype/content/posts/001 ~ goddess of order/index.md

 <span style="color: hotpink;">e</span><span style="color: deeppink;">e</span>

 while the amount of materials has always been the same, the stuff we turn that material into has..

+anything you bring order to
+one truth that remains constant w/ the passing of time is the year is now 2024 where stuff is more plentiful .. as we continue to produce and create and procreate

+midas touch

+a complex system or organization that operates in a structured or organized manner to achieve specific goals.

+{{< lead >}}
+<b style="color: red;"><i>machine</i></b> : <i>highly organized + structured entity consisting of interconnected components or parts working together in an organized manner to perform specific functions or achieve predefined objectives.</i>
+{{< /lead >}}

+revealed by the passing of time

+that stretches across the physical realm/plane/dimension and  to the digital one,

+a machine consists of three stages:
+1. <span style="color: lightgreen;">input</span>
+2. <span style="color: yellow;">process</span>
+3. <span style="color: red;">output</span>

+peace-filled a life can be

+it to help you organize your life, it's a machine

+as you go about your days, i wish you maat.. savior

+reaped

 -->